 The theoretical framework used in this study was used to formulate the three research questions to determine the challenges and mitigating strategies of the selected travel agencies in Dasmariñas City at the height of the pandemic.
 Specifically, the objectives of this study were; First, what are the pandemic challenges experienced by travel agencies in terms of financial, operational, and marketing?
 Next, what are the pandemic mitigating strategies of the travel agencies in terms of financial, operational, and marketing?
-Next, what are the pandemic mitigating strategies of the pandemic action plan of these travel agencies in Dasmariñas City?
+And lastly, what is the post-pandemic action plan of these travel agencies in Dasmariñas City?